 - Social currency

-Viral content usually tells a story, it arises emotions, is easily shareable, includes useful information and makes the sharer look good in other people’s eyes.
+Viral content usually tells a story.
+It evokes emotions, is easily shareable, includes useful information and makes the sharer look good in other people’s eyes.

 Based on these studies, we listed 3 tips which you can directly apply in your marketing.
 If you want more tips, please download a free guide here!